-Kicking off in Xi’an, our very own Charlie Bridger takes us on a journey through China, stopping off in the incredible limestone karst region of Guilin, the spicy province of Sichuan – home to the Chengdu Panda Research Base and the giant Buddha at Leshan, and the ancient temples of Mount Emei…
+Kicking off in Xi’an, let me take you on a journey through China.
+Stopping off in the incredible limestone karst region of Guilin, the spicy province of Sichuan – home to the Chengdu Panda Research Base and the giant Buddha at Leshan, and the ancient temples of Mount Emei…

 With a rather fast dash across Shanghai airport from the international terminal to the domestic to catch my flight to X’ian (reliably told by my guide that I had ten minutes or I would miss my flight), my arrival into China was somewhat of a blur as I raced through to my check-in desk and made it with a minute to spare.

-Time for temples again and more specifically time to head to Mt Emei, which has a completely different feel to it, with Buddhist influences throughout the small town at the base of the mountain.
-The next day I headed up the mountain and unfortunately the cable car had broken down, so I couldn’t get to the top of Mt Emei to see Wannian Temple, but did see one of the many temples about half way up the mountain.
+Time for temples again and more specifically time to head to Mt Emei, which has a completely different feel to it.
+With Buddhist influences throughout the small town at the base of the mountain.
+The next day I headed up the mountain and unfortunately the cable car had broken down, so I couldn’t get to the top of Mt Emei to see Wannian Temple.
+Luckily I did see one of the many temples about half way up the mountain.
 The first Buddhist temple in China was built on Mt Emei and it seemed appropriate to light incense and candles, following the traditional way of lighting the candles and then lighting the incense from your candles.

 Stay tuned for Part 2 of Charlie’s journey through China.
 Carrying on to Lijiang, home of the famous Tiger Leaping Gorge; Jinan, the capital of Shandong Province; our Change for Children program in Bu Yang; Qufu, the birthplace of philosopher Confucius; and cosmopolitan Shanghai …